An atomic boson sampler

-Our use of ground state $\rm ^{88}Sr$ atoms ensures that the magnitude of on-site elastic interactions between the atoms are about two orders of magnitude below $J$ in our experiments, and that inelastic collisions are negligible~(see SM Sec.~\ref{sup:interactions})~\cite{martinez_de_escobar_two-photon_2008,goban_emergence_2018}.
-As a result the atoms are, to a good approximation, non-interacting.
+Our use of ground state $\rm ^{88}Sr$ atoms ensures that on-site elastic and inelastic interactions are weak~(see SM Sec.~\ref{sup:interactions})~\cite{martinez_de_escobar_two-photon_2008,goban_emergence_2018}, and that the many atom dynamics are, to a good approximation, non-interacting.
 For $n$ non-interacting bosonic atoms, the many-atom evolution is related to the permanent of an $n\times n$ submatrix of $U$ (see Methods).
 Computing the permanent of an arbitrary matrix is in the complexity class \#P-hard~\cite{aaronson_computational_2011,valiant_complexity_1979}, and so even sampling from the probability distribution resulting from the above evolution is believed to be intractable for more than ${\sim 50}$ atoms using classical techniques~\cite{clifford_classical_2018}.
 By contrast, for distinguishable atoms the evolution is related to the permanent of an $n\times n$ submatrix of $|U|^2$, where $|\cdot|$ denotes the element-wise norm (see Methods).
 Approximating the permanent of a non-negative real matrix can be performed in polynomial time, and the corresponding sampling task can efficiently be accomplished classically~\cite{tichy_sampling_2015}.
 Different degrees of atom distinguishability result in behaviors that lie in between these two scenarios~\cite{tichy_sampling_2015, dufour_many-body_2020}.